Animation: Fair

 Summary: >

-In the early 80's an aliens appeared hell bent on destroying humanity.
-A secret organization called Vesper was formed.
-Their purpose was to repel the seemingly unstoppable alien organization Saint.
-For the most part they were unsuccessful until the creation of the Type V-1046 R android, more commonly referred to as Mahoro.
-Aside from her super human abilities, Mahoro is indistinguishable from a regular person.
-However her lifespan is limited and her expiration is getting closer.
-In honor of her distinguished career keeping the earth safe, Vesper allows Mahoro to go into retirement and live out her remaining short life in peace.
-One of those odd things Mahoro picked up over the years after watching movies was her fascination with maids.
-Having lived a life of service and needing some way to occupy herself she decides to become one.
+In the early 80's an aliens appeared, bent on destroying humanity.
+A secret organization called Vesper was formed to repel alien organization Saint.
+It was a losing battle until the creation of the Type V-1046 R android, more commonly referred to as Mahoro.
+Aside from super human abilities, Mahoro is indistinguishable from a regular person.
+Her lifespan is limited and her expiration date is getting closer.
+Mahoro is allowed to retire to live out her short remaining lifespan.
+Through the years, she became attached to the idea of maids when watching movies.
+Having spent her life in service and needing a away to stay occupied, she decides to become one.

-Suguru was a boy who had been living on his own for many years and his house was close to being a bio hazard site.
-He decides to hire a maid.
-While expecting an older woman to show up at his door, Suguru is surprised to find the super cute Mahoro applying for the job.
+Suguru is a teenage boy who's lived on his own for years, but his house is turning into a bio hazard site.
+He decides to hire a maid to help clean.
+He expected an older woman, but to his surprise, the super cute Mahoro is applying for the job.

 Thoughts: >